 UEA has been an international leader in environmental sciences and other sustainability disciplines for many years.
 With world-class researchers, UEA is leading the way in fields from local biodiversity research to global environmental and social implications of climate change.

 The following is a selection from the wide body of research being undertaken at UEA and by UEA researchers.
 Explore the UEA Research pages for greater depth.
-Email the Webmaster with further suggestions
+Email the Sustainability Team with further suggestions.

 School of Environmental Sciences (ENV)